 "Any world in which Tracy Grammer needs to say more than 'It's Tracy Grammer.
 When do you want me to play?' is a world gone horribly wrong." -Scott Sheldon, Sanctuary Concerts

 "Tracy charmed our audience with songs and stories new and old, invoking the magic of her partnership with the late Dave Carter but weaving in her own unique style and grace, keeping the material fresh and engaging." -Melinda Perrin, A Place for Folk

-In addition to performing internationally, Grammer has judged Kerrville New Folk, served as a Folk Alliance panelist, hosted the Dave Carter Memorial Writer's Round-up for eight years, taught choral groups at a private school in Massachusetts, and delivered the keynote at Cape May Singer-Songwriter Weekend.
+In addition to performing internationally, Tracy has judged Kerrville New Folk, served as a Folk Alliance panelist and mentor, led songwriting workshops, hosted the Dave Carter Memorial Writer's Round-up for eight years, taught choral groups at a private school in Massachusetts, and delivered the keynote at Cape May Singer-Songwriter Weekend.
 She has toured as bandmate and opening act for Joan Baez, performed with Hugh Masekela and Odetta as part of the Songs of the Spirit Tour in 2007, and recorded with Mary Chapin Carpenter.
 She is the only performer invited to play the Falcon Ridge Folk Festival 13 years in a row and promoters everywhere agree: the photos don't do her justice.

-In 2015, she is accepting offers for solo, duo, and band shows.
+She performs in solo, duo, and band configurations.
 Duo shows can include Jim Henry (guitars, mandolin, dobro, vocals) in and around New England and farther afield; Rob Schnell (percussion, drums, guitar, vocals) accompanies in the mid-Atlantic.
 Please keep in mind that budgetary considerations determine the personnel we're able to bring.